Using the Special Collections Reading Room

 We reserve the right to ask users to check electronic devices that are not set on a silent or quiet setting.
 Phone calls may not be taken in the department; please step outside if you must use your phone.

 Free lockers are available to check your belongings.
-All items listed in the “do not bring” column must be placed in a locker.

-SCRC materials are paged by staff for readers and may be used only in the Reading Room or group studies.
+Special Collections materials are paged by staff for readers and may be used only in the Reading Room or group studies.

 Self-service digital photography is for reference purposes only.
 Materials must remain in their folder, mylar sleeve, or book cradle.
 If you are not able to obtain the desired shot, please place an order for a PDF or high-resolution scan.